IIIF/api/source/api/content-state/0.2/index.md

 The same rules apply; the viewer _MUST_ dereference and process the Annotation at that URL.

-### 3.1.7 Common initialisation parameter
+### 3.1.7 Common initialization parameter

 TODO - how should this read as spec?
 Makes too many assumptions about how a viewer bootstraps.
 The idea is that Mirador, UV, etc use the same name by convention if they support acceptance of content state data.

 This is probably not spec.
 It's a recipe.

-Viewers should standardise on the attribute `data-iiif-content` for supplying content state via HTML attribute.
+Viewers should standardize on the attribute `data-iiif-content` for supplying content state via HTML attribute.
 A viewer that accepts content state _SHOULD_ process an Annotation in any of the forms described in the GET parameter section.

 ```html